HawraaYounes/home-automation/README.md

 <img src="./readme/title2.svg"/>

-> The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
-The Well app is more than just another meditation or journaling app; it encourages you to enhance and reflect on your day with structured, guided activities.
+> InHome is a home automation system that  gives you access to control devices in your home from a web page anywhere in the world.
 >
-> There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.

 ### User Stories
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to access my home remotely, so that I can control it.
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to save family memories, so that I can see them later
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to have alarm system, so that I can have good security

 <br><br>